RonanCrowley96/Apple_Interview/README.md

         line_plot(dataframes)

 ```
 This function cycles through each year the location is in use, while also checking to make sure data exists.
 From here the wind speed and wind direction values are calculated by calling the wind data function before being passed to the wind rose function to be displayed.
-The average atmospheric pressure per month is also calculated before being retured here, this is used in another function where another graph is produced.
+The average atmospheric pressure per month is also calculated before being returned here, this is used in another function where another graph is produced.
 ```python
 def get_yearly_data(location_df, l_id, average_speed_data):